fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 >[!Tip]
 >Regularly update and review your response plans to ensure they align with the latest threat intelligence and organizational changes.
 Keeping response plans current enhances their effectiveness.

 Building response plans is a critical task for managing security incidents within FortiSOAR.
-By following the outlined steps and leveraging the FortiAI assistant’s capabilities, users can effectively create and implement comprehensive response plans to handle various security events.
+By following the outlined steps and leveraging the FortiAI assistant's capabilities, users can effectively create and implement comprehensive response plans to handle various security events.

 >[!Note]
 >Ensure that all response plans are thoroughly tested and validated to ensure they work as intended during actual incidents.